 Astigmatism may change with time, requiring new glasses or contact lenses.
 Laser vision correction can most often eliminate, or greatly reduce astigmatism.

 In children, uncorrected astigmatism in only one eye may cause amblyopia.

 When to Contact a Medical Professional

-Call for an appointment with your health care provider or ophthalmologist if vision problems worsen, or do not improve with glasses or contact lenses.
+Call your health care provider or ophthalmologist if vision problems worsen, or do not improve with glasses or contact lenses.